Savory Jalapeno-Cheese Bread (Bread Machine Friendly)

 Jalapeno Cheddar loaf with no cheese on top and an egg glaze instead.Pin

 Jalapeno Cheddar Loaf has no cheese on top and an egg glaze instead.
-Choose which one you like best.
+Choose the one you like best.

 Cheese Bread in a boule or round shape--nice for parties.Pin